tfia/ywt-web/README.md

 You need to set environment variables for the application to run.
 You can do this by creating a `.env` file in the root directory of the project.
 The following environment variables are required:

 - `NEXT_PUBLIC_API_URL`: The URL of the YWT API server.
+- `NEXT_PUBLIC_DIFY_CHAT_URL`: The URL of the Dify chat bot.

+You can directly deploy the application to Vercel or any other hosting service that supports Next.js.
+If you are using Vercel, you can set the environment variables in the Vercel dashboard.